parsonsmatt/command-pattern/8-commands-to-free.md

 Note:

 Some of the nicer DSLs in Haskell use `do` syntax.
-If we weant `do`, then we need to convert this data type into a Monad.
-We've got a type parameter, we just need to write the instance.
-It turns out, the `add_next` function we defined is exactly the code we need for our monad instance.
+If we weant `do`, then we need to make this type an instance of Monad.
+It turns out, the `add_next` function we defined is almost exactly the code we need for our monad instance.

 ```haskell